quantumcthulhu/dump/README.md

 # File Listing and Clipboard Script

-This script scans the current directory (and subdirectories) for files with specific extensions, formats their content, and copies the output to the clipboard (if possible).
-The default file extension is `.py`, but you can pass custom extensions as command\-line arguments.
+This script scans the current directory (and subdirectories) for files with specific extensions, formats their content, and copies the output to the clipboard (if possible) to use in a prompt in LLM interface like ChatGPT.
+By default it searches for all source files, but you can pass custom extensions as command\-line arguments.

 ## Features